 change this to reflect the logical name of the cluster.

-If any of the following settings are configured then auto-bootstrapping will not
+By default each node will automatically bootstrap itself into a single-node cluster the first time it starts.
+If any of the following settings are configured then auto-bootstrapping will not take place: